axsh/openvnet/InstallGuide.md

     interface name: if-7st2alal
     mac address: 52:54:00:e5:f9:fb

-### Check the IP address of VM(s)
+### Check the IP address of virtual machines

-It logs in to each VM using the telnet command, and checks the IP address assigned to eth0.
+You can log into the virtual machines using the telnet command.

     # telnet localhost PORT-NO

-PORT-NO is
+The port numbers are:

 + vm1 : 5001
 + vm2 : 5002
 + vm3 : 5003
 + vm4 : 5004

-IP address is assigned as follows.
-vm1 and vm3, similarly  vm2 and vm4 are assigned the same IP address.
+The ip addresses are assigned as follows.
+As you can see, vm1 and vm3, share the same ip address, as do vm2 and vm4.

 + vm1 : 10.102.0.10
 + vm2 : 10.102.0.10
 + vm3 : 10.102.0.11
 + vm4 : 10.102.0.11

+Log into the virtual machines and make sure their ip addresses are correct.

 **ex) vm1**